 Since web conferences enable you to train users thoroughly, they cut support costs too.
 If users do ever need remote assistance, your support people can simply initiate an online meeting and go straight to the user’s desktop.
 By taking control of the keyboard and mouse, they can then solve the issue as quickly as if they were in the same room.

 Warm up cold calls

 Why settle for a cold call when you can show your contacts a carefully prepared presentation too?
-To invite people to an online meeting, you simply mail them an invitation containing a URL.
+To invite people to a web conference or webinar, you simply mail them an invitation containing a URL.
 One click takes them straight to your salesperson's desktop, where the presentation can be run – and paused – at any time during the call.

 Get the facts straight